trilitech/tezos-developer-docs/docs/dApps/sending-transactions.md

 ];
 ```

-To call the `transfer` entrypoint, you pass this parameter to the Taquito entrypoint method, as in this example:
+To call the `transfer` entrypoint, pass this parameter to the Taquito entrypoint method, as in this example:

 ```javascript
 Tezos.setWalletProvider(wallet);